giantswarm/releases/aws/v20.1.4/README.md

 # :zap: Giant Swarm Release v20.1.4 for AWS :zap:

-Fixes an issue with cert-manager acme-http01-solver-image argument and improves container security.
+This patch release fixes an issue with cert-manager acme-http01-solver-image argument and improves container security.

 ## Change details